codewithkate/job-recommender-system/README.md

 # Overview
 Kate Crawford | GA Capstone | January 2023
 This is an unsupervised learning process with a recommendation system and deployed application that I developed for General Assembly's Data Science Capstone.
-You can view the slides I used during the live presentation in the presentation-slides.pdf.
+You can [view the slides](presentation-slides.pdf) I used during the live presentation.
 ![App Preview](job-app.png)

 ## Code Snippet